Shopfloor consultancy in action: why this engineer always starts by listening

-No presentations, no thick reports, just boots on and out on the floor.
-This is what consulting looks like at Brightnewday....
+No slide decks, no bulky reports, just boots on and straight to the shopfloor.
+That’s what consultancy looks like at Brightnewday...

-No presentations, no thick reports, just boots on and out on the floor.
-That's what consulting looks like at Brightnewday.
-Consultant Ivan explainswhy that approach works for colleagues and the team at their client Terumo.
+No slide decks, no bulky reports, just boots on and straight to the shopfloor.
+That’s what consultancy looks like at Brightnewday.
+Consultant Ivan explains why this approach works, both for his colleagues and for the team at Terumo.

 A spreadsheet rarely resembles the workplace

 Ivan is a consultant at Brightnewday.
-Instead of rolling out advice from afar, he works on-site with our customers.
-Literally among people, machines and processes.
-His working method?
-Asking questions, listening carefully, analyzing, and then solving.
-Consultancy with boots-on-the-ground, they call it.
-He applies this philosophy to every new project.
-Not the spreadsheet is leading, but the reality on the shop floor.
-That was the starting point at Terumo, the Japanese medical equipment manufacturer for which Brightnewday works.
+Instead of rolling out advice from a distance, he works on-site with clients — literally among the people, machines and processes.
+His approach?
+Asking questions, listening carefully, analysing, and only then solving the problem.
+They call it shopfloor consultancy: not led by spreadsheets, but by the reality of the shopfloor.
+Ivan applies this philosophy to every new project.
+That mindset was also the starting point at Terumo, the Japanese manufacturer of medical equipment that Brightnewday works with.

 Who really understands the problem?